bobbyluig/bobbyluig.github.io/_posts/2025-02-09-betrayed-by-dns/2025-02-09-betrayed-by-dns.md

 }, labels: {})
 ```

-This was quite concerning because it seemed like our services could not resolve the DNS for the cluster and were failing to connect to the database entirely.
+This was quite concerning because it seemed like our services could not resolve the DNS records for the cluster and were failing to connect to the database entirely.
 We made a few immediate observations.

 - The error only occurred on a small fraction of nodes.
 - The error spiked during deploys and then subsided over time.
 However, it never fully went away.